How Long Does a Building Inspection Take?

 Find out how long a building inspection takes by property type, what factors affect duration, and how long it takes to receive your inspection report.

-Typical duration by property type
+Typical building inspection duration by property type

 Apartment or unit (1–2 hours)